Skip to content

 LibraryInformationSystem_Get_Session.DoExecute();

-When Record REST Objects is false then nothing is added to the object tree and generated script uses REST definition file directly by means of Session.GetRESTRequest:
+When Record REST Objects is false, nothing is added to the object tree, and the generated script uses the REST definition file directly by means of Session.GetRESTRequest:

 var LibraryInformationSystem_Get_Session =/**RESTService*/Session.GetRESTRequest("LibraryInformationSystem.rest", "Get_Session");